 Resume Collection: Resume Collection is for employers who are unable to visit campus for interviews, but wish to recruit

-students from the UW School of Law.
-Application deadlines vary from late July to November.
+students from UW Law.
+Application deadlines vary from late-July to November.
 These employers will contact

 students directly after their deadline has passed to schedule off-campus interviews.

-To participate: Once an admitted transfer student has deposited, the Office of Admissions will confirm this receipt with CPLD.
+To participate: Once an admitted transfer student has deposited, the Office of Admissions & Financial Aid will confirm this receipt with CPLD.

 Students will then be provided with details about participating in the program.
 We ask that students not contact CPLD before they

-have received this confirmation from the Office of Admissions.
+have received this confirmation from the Office of Admissions & Financial Aid.